-During the quarter, the Company had the following significant transactions:
+During the first half of 2021, the Company had the following significant transactions:

-- The Company completed a bought deal public equity offering (the "January 2021 Offering") see note 8 below.
+- The Company completed a bought deal public equity offering (the "January 2021 Offering") (see note 8 below).
 The net proceeds from the January 2021 Offering were \$27,348.
-From the total net proceeds, the Company used \$15,809 to repay a promissory note issued by the Company to Pala Investments Limited ("Pala"), the Company's largest shareholder, in November 2020 which was due in January 2021 (the "November Promissory Note") and \$5,000 was used to fund the COF (defined below). - The Company entered a \$15,000 credit facility with Pala on February 3, 2021 (the "2021 Credit Facility").
-The 2021 Credit Facility is a direct obligation of the Company and is not guaranteed or secured by any of the Company's subsidiaries.
-The 2021 Credit Facility also includes a \$15,000 accordion feature.
-As of the date hereof, the Company has drawn \$15,000 under the original 2021 Credit Facility and \$7,500 under the accordion feature. - Development cash expenditures of \$39,741 to progress the advancement of the Underground Mine and proceeds from pre-production sales of \$3,829 were incurred and received during the quarter, respectively. - The Company continued to repay amounts under its revolving working capital facility (the "Working Capital Facility") with Concord Resources Limited ("Concord") during the quarter and received new advances.
+From the total net proceeds, the Company used \$15,747 to repay a promissory note issued by the Company to Pala Investments Limited ("Pala"), the Company's largest shareholder, in November 2020 which was due in January 2021 (the "November Promissory Note") and \$5,000 was used to fund the COF (defined below). - On February 3, 2021, the Company entered a credit facility with Pala for \$15,000 to be drawn by the Company (the "2021 Credit Facility").
+The 2021 Credit Facility also provided \$15,000 under an accordion feature.
+The full \$30,000 has been drawn by the Company. - Development cash expenditures of \$70,645 to progress the advancement of the Underground Mine and proceeds from pre-production sales of \$5,450 were incurred and received during the six months ended June 30, 2021, respectively. - The Company continued to repay amounts under its revolving working capital facility (the "Working Capital Facility") with Concord Resources Limited ("Concord") during the period and received new advances.
 Repayments were made through cash and concentrate deliveries in accordance with the Working Capital Facility.
-Subsequent to quarter end, additional amounts were advanced (note 4).
+Due to the revolving nature of the facility, additional amounts were advanced subsequent to June 30, 2021 (note 4).